Your voice in The Pivot

 • You’ve adapted to policy changes and found ways to continue delivering impactful services.

-What types of content formats will be featured in the Pivot?
+What formats can be featured in the Pivot?

 The Pivot can feature a variety of content formats, including: